Help us improve your experience.

 When you configure the shared-tunnels option, you must reboot the device for the setting to take effect.

 This statement is optional on devices that can usually handle higher VTEP scaling, such as the QFX10000 line of switches.
 This statement is not available on other devices that don't need it in scaled EVPN-VXLAN fabrics, such as MX series routers.
-The shared VTEP tunnel feature operates locally on the device, so different platforms in the same network can interoperate whether they use this option or not.
+The shared VTEP tunnel feature operates locally on the device, so different platforms in the same network can interoperate whether the devices use this option or not.

 MAC-VRF show commands display shared tunnel VTEP interfaces as vtep-index.shared-tunnel-unit, where: